From Local to Global History

 The cultural and intellectual impact of the imperial encounter on both colonizer and colonized has been my main research preoccupation since my student days.
 As I investigated this topic from different angles, my research repeatedly took me into unexpected directions.
 I am especially glad, however, that it merged my fascination for (Indian) colonial history and music.
 While I began as a historian of Punjab, like so many other historians of my generation, my scholarship increasingly developed towards global history.

 Since 1993, I have been interested in the colonial history of Punjab and especially in that of its Sikh inhabitants.
 Based on my research in Indian and Pakistani Punjab as well as the British Library in London, I wrote Moral Languages from Colonial Punjab (2008), a comparative socio-intellectual history of the Singh Sabha (Sikh), Arya Samaj (Hindu) and Ahmadiyah (Muslim) voluntary reform movements in the context of what may be called a Punjabi Enlightenment.
-Afterwards, I published several articles and a book chapter about the history and contemporary practice of Sikh devotional music and, since a few years, when I have the time, I am working on a historical novel The Sikh Music Pavilion.
+Afterwards, I published several articles and a book chapter about the history and contemporary practice of Sikh devotional music.
+Since a few years, when I have the time, I am working on a historical novel The Music Pavilion: Michael Macauliffe and the Sikhs.

 Bhai Jawala Singh at Dera Sahib gurdwara in Lahore, 1935.

 Arnold Bake, flyer lecture-recitals, University of Hawaii, 1936.